 The remuneration policy applicable to the Management Board and the Supervisory Board (the "Remuneration Policy") was adopted by the General Meeting on 8 April 2020 after the Works Council had been granted the opportunity to determine its point of view thereon.
-Any subsequent amendments to this remuneration policy are subject to adoption by the General Meeting.
-The remuneration of, and other agreements with, the Managing Directors have been determined by the Supervisory Board in 2020, with due observance of the remuneration policy.
+A subsequent amendment to this remuneration policy will be proposed for adoption by the General Meeting in April of 2022.
+The current remuneration of, and other agreements with, the Managing Directors have been determined by the Supervisory Board in 2021, with due observance of the remuneration policy.